themeliskalomoiros/CSharp-for-Nano/README.md

 ## How it looks
 ![Nano with C#](screenshot.PNG)

+## A richer alternative
+If you want a richer syntax highlighting (sometimes many colors bother me) then check out [this repo!](https://github.com/scopatz/nanorc)

 ## Bonus
 Here are some configuration bonuses in order to make your life a bit easier with Nano.